alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-radioactive-substances.markdown

 These are called ‘end use’, ‘end user’ or ‘catch all’ controls.

-Use the [SPIRE service](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to request end user advice from the Export Control Organisation (ECO).

-You must apply for a licence if ECO tells you to.
+If you’ve any concerns about your end user, [use the SPIRE service](https://www.spire.trade.gov.uk/spire/fox/espire/LOGIN/login) to request end user advice from the Export Control Organisation (ECO).
+You must apply for a licence if the ECO or HMRC tells you to.

 ## Apply for an export licence